When does the Auslander-Reiten translation operate linearly on the Grothendieck group? -- Part I: Preliminaries and Notation

 If $\kk$ is algebraically closed then it is well-known that we have an isomorphism $A \cong \kk Q/I$ where $Q$ is a quiver and $I \subset \kk Q$ is an admissible ideal.
-However, as we do not assume $\kk$ to be algebraically closed, we define the following as a replacement: \begin{definition} The \emph{$\Ext^1$-quiver} $Q = (Q_0, Q_1)$ of $A$ is the quiver with \begin{enumerate}[(i)] \item vertices $Q_0 = \{\,\text{(isomorphism classes of) simple $A$-modules}\,\}$ and \item arrows $Q_1 = \{S \to S'\,|\,\text{$S,S' \in Q_0$ and $\Ext^1(S,S') \neq 0$}\}$. \end{enumerate} \end{definition} Notice, this is an unweighted quiver.
-There is precisely \emph{one} arrow from $S$ to $S'$ iff $S'$ has non-trivial extensions by $S$.
-We also want to emphasize that we will view the vertices in the $\Ext^1$-quiver as simple $A$-modules.
-The $\Ext^1$-quiver has the following relationship to the underlying quiver of the quotient of a path algebra:
+However, as we do normally not assume $\kk$ to be algebraically closed, we define the following as a replacement. \begin{definition} The \emph{$\Ext^1$-quiver} $Q = (Q_0, Q_1)$ of $A$ is the quiver with \begin{enumerate} \item vertices $Q_0 = \simp A$ and \item arrows $Q_1 = \{\,S \to S' \,|\, \text{$S,S' \in Q_0$ and $\Ext_A^1(S,S') \neq 0$ }\}$. \end{enumerate} \end{definition} Notice, the $\Ext^1$-quiver of $A$ can have $1$-cycles, that is loops.
+Furthermore, it has \emph{precisely one} arrow from $S$ to $S'$ if $S'$ has non-trivial extensions by $S$ and \emph{no arrow} from $S$ to $S'$ otherwise.
+For an admissible quotient of a path algebra the $\Ext^1$-quiver relates to the underlying quiver of the path algebra as follows.

-\begin{remark} If $A = \kk Q_a/I$, where $Q_a$ is a quiver, $I \lhd \kk Q_a$ is an admissible ideal and $\kk$ is algebraically closed then by \cite[proposition III.2.12(a)]{assem_elements_2006} the $\Ext^1$-quiver $Q_e$ of $A$ is obtained from $Q_a$ by replacing all vertices with their corresponding simple $A$-module and by identifying parallel arrows.
-In particular, acyclicity and connectedness hold for $Q_a$ iff they hold for $Q_e$. \end{remark}
+\begin{remark} Suppose $\kk$ is algebraically closed.
+Let $Q$ be a quiver and $I \lhd \kk Q$ be an admissible ideal.
+Then by \cite[Proposition III.2.12(a)]{assem_elements_2006} the $\Ext^1$-quiver of $\kk Q/I$ is obtained from $Q$ by replacing all vertices with their corresponding simple $\kk Q /I$-modules and by identifying parallel arrows.
+In particular, acyclicity and connectedness hold for $Q$ if and only if they hold for the $\Ext^1$-quiver of $\kk Q/I$. \end{remark}

 Recall that a vertex of a quiver is called \emph{source vertex} if there are no arrows ending in it.
 Dually a vertex is called \emph{sink vertex} if there is no arrow starting in it.
 Notice, this does not imply that there is any arrow starting in a source vertex or ending in a sink vertex.
-Indeed, a vertex is isolated iff it is both a source and a sink vertex.
-For quivers $Q$ and $Q'$ we denote the disjoint union of $Q$ and $Q'$ by $Q \sqcup Q'$.
-For $n \geq 2$ we denote the oriented cycle on $n$ vertices \includepdf{tikz/cycle} by $C_n$.
-For $n=1$ we define $C_n$ to be a single vertex with a loop attached to it.
+Indeed, a vertex is \emph{isolated} if and only if it is both a source and a sink vertex.